 All files saved within your Home Drive are counted by file size against the your quota.

 Customers will receive an email warning, from firstname.lastname@example.org, to the email address attached to their EAD account, when their Home Drive usage reaches 100% of their quota.

 When the quota hits 100% capacity, the customer will be notified that they have reached capacity.
-They will have a 30 day grace period until the directory is locked (no new files or folders can be created).
+There is a 30 day grace period until the directory is locked (no new files or folders can be created).
 New files and folders can be created once storage is below the quota or additional quota is requested and added.

-You will receive a notification email every 7 days until you are under the limited quota or have purchased additional storage.
+You will receive a notification email every 7 days until you are under the limited quota or have purchased additional quota.

-You will be able to access your files but will not be able to save any more data until you reduce your usage below this threshold (by deleting unneeded files and directories) or you purchase additional storage.
+You will be able to access your files but will not be able to save until you reduce your usage; by deleting files and/or directories or you purchase additional quota.